 What information is considered to be confidential information at Cornell University?

 Everything that is not included in the list of "directory information" is considered confidential.
 Policies also permit students to have the university treat directory information as confidential, so third parties’ access to the above information may be limited if a student so requests.

 When does my son/daughter/spouse officially become a student?

-Once an admitted applicant submits a deposit to Cornell University, s/he is considered a student whose records are subject to privacy protections governed by the Federal Family Educational Rights and Privacy Act and the Cornell University campus policies implementing these regulations.
+Once an admitted applicant submits a deposit to Cornell, s/he is considered a student whose records are subject to privacy protections governed by the Federal Family Educational Rights and Privacy Act and the Cornell University Campus Policies implementing these regulations.
 Before the student submits a deposit, his or her records are subject to different privacy protections under the Information Privacy Act.

 My son/daughter is a minor and I pay all of his/her bills.
 Does this give me a right to access the student records of my child?